PowerShell/PowerShell-Docker/docs/README.powershell.md

 ## Feedback

-- To give feedback for PowerShell Core, file an issue at [PowerShell/Powershell](https://github.com/PowerShell/PowerShell/issues/new/choose)
+- To provide feedback for PowerShell Core, file an issue at [PowerShell/Powershell](https://github.com/PowerShell/PowerShell/issues/new/choose)
-- To give feedback for how the images are built, file an issue at [PowerShell/PowerShell-Docker](https://github.com/PowerShell/PowerShell-Docker/issues/new/choose)
+- To provide feedback on how the images are built, file an issue at [PowerShell/PowerShell-Docker](https://github.com/PowerShell/PowerShell-Docker/issues/new/choose)

 ## License